writ312/Tree-of-Savior-Addon-Manager/README.md

 This is an app made using [Electron](http://electron.atom.io/) which basically bundles [Chromium](https://www.chromium.org/Home) (the base of Chrome).
 Due to that, the size is bloated a little bit.

-* After deleting the `addons` folder An `Addon Loader` button is stuck on my screen.
+* After deleting the `addons` folder, an `Addon Loader` button is stuck on my screen.
 What do I do?

 Make sure to delete `SumAni.ipf` from the `data` folder.
 This has an addon inside it that's responsible for creating that button.
 If you are using @fiote's addons, you'll still need it to load his until he finishes converting his addons.